gpollo/euler/README.md

 Running
 -------
 Each solution can be modified with `#define` at the begging of the source file.
 A script is provided in order to quickly compile and test a solution.
-To test a solution inside the `src` folder, the basic syntax is :
+To test a solution inside the `problems` folder, the basic syntax is :
 ```bash
 $ ./run "folder's name"
 ```